- Share this article on Facebook

-Stung by last week's announcement that Warner Home Video, the biggest home entertainment player in Hollywood, was dumping HD DVD, backers of the Toshiba-championed next-generation format abruptly canceled a Sunday night gala at which they were to trumpet upcoming HD DVD releases and preview the latest innovations in special features.
+Stung by the announcement last week that Warner Home Video, the biggest home entertainment player in Hollywood, was dumping HD DVD, backers of the Toshiba-championed next-generation format abruptly canceled a Sunday night gala at which they were to trumpet upcoming HD DVD releases and preview the latest innovations in special features.

 As a result, supporters of the Sony-developed Blu-ray Disc seized the moment to proclaim victory and all but pronounce the format war over.